dhuny/tpch/README.md

 I hope this work helps you.

-All information related to TPC are available on the website tpc.org and in the official documentation of TPC-H.
+All information related to TPC & TPC-H are available on the website tpc.org and in the official documentation of TPC-H.